 Bags of culture.
 Decent public transport.
 Good value.
 Chatty residents.
 All these make Mexico one of my favourite destinations.
-Here are 11 tips for travel in Mexico beyond the all-inclusive resorts.
+Here are 11 tips for independent travel in Mexico.

 Collectivos / combi vans are a steal for local transport (think camper van of the VW or Toyota Hiace variety).
-They ply set routes, and will stop at every lamppost along that route if that’s where their passengers are.
+They ply set routes, and will stop at every lamppost along that route if needed!

 They’ll pomp their horn when approaching you if they think you’re in need of a lift.
 Flag one with your arm parallel to the road and with a downward motion.
 A bit like you’re a one-winged flapping bird.
 It works.

-All meals are accompanied by tortillas, including breakfast.
+It used to be that all meals were accompanied by tortillas, including breakfast.
 Scrambled egg with tortilla, anyone?
-They’ll be your new favourite carb.
+Even though there’s no longer a 100% tortilla rate, they’ll still be your new favourite carb.

-If you fancy a bit of off-piste food, then ant larvae and chillied grasshoppers are amongst the local specialties.
-Mole poblano (mole means sauce, poblano means it’s a specialty of the city of Pueblo), is a less scary local food prospect.
+If you fancy a bit of off-piste food, then chillied grasshoppers are amongst the local specialities in Oaxaca.
+They’re actually not bad!
+Mole poblano (mole means sauce, poblano means it’s a specialty of the city of Puebla), is a less scary local food prospect.
 Apparently there are 17 ingredients it its sauce, including the famed Mexican chocolate.
 Yum.

 Cockerels.
 Godamn those cockerels (roosters) with no concept of when dawn is.
 Owning one is a macho thing, apparently.
 Take earplugs, particularly in more rural towns and villages.